-This course is designed for students planning to take an advanced course in Linguistics, or anyone who is interested in learning more about the scientific study of language.
-The course focuses on speech sounds and sound patterns, how words are formed, organized into sentences and understood, how language changes, and how it is learned.
+This course is designed to introduce students to the scientific study of language and Linguistics before they take an advanced course in Linguistics.
+The course focuses on the definition of language, the difference between animal and human language, and various aspects of human language such as speech sounds and sound patterns, how words are formed, organized into sentences, and understood.

-It includes the following topics of linguistics: Phonetics: what sounds make up human language?, Phonology: how our brain categorizes the sounds, morphology: how words are formed from smaller units of meaning, grammar: the rules that govern languages, syntax: how words come together to form sentences, semantics: how we extract meaning from sentences and Pragmatics: how we acquire meaning from context and sentences.
+The course includes the following areas of linguistics: Phonetics: how sounds are articulated?, Phonology: how sounds are categorized our brain, Morphology: how words are formed from smaller units of meaning, Grammar: the rules that govern languages, Syntax: how words come together to form sentences, Semantics: how meaning are extracted from sentences, and Pragmatics: how the meaning is acquired from context and sentences.

-2. Course Main Objective
+2. Course Main Objectives